 Update – Dec.
 12, 2010 – recently we’ve uploaded a gallery of many metal and flat roofs that we’ve installed in Massachusetts, Connecticut and Rhode Island – see the roofing jobs gallery.
 All roofs mentioned below are listed on the roof gallery page, with references to job profiles, and before / after pictures.

-How to prevent Ice Dams – a comprehensive guide which focuses on the root cause of Ice dams which is usually a combination of poor ventilation and inadequate insulation in the attic space or between roof rafters.
+How to prevent Ice Dams – a comprehensive guide focused on the rout cause of Ice dams, which is usually a combination of poor ventilation and inadequate insulation in the attic space or between roof rafters.
 This guide will help homeowners minimize heat leaks in the attic, improve ventilation and eliminate the effects of ice dam leaks by installing a Metal Roof or an IB low-slope roofing membrane.

-Low-slope roofs – Overview of the common problems associated with low slope residential roofs such as shed dormers or roofs on most cape-style homes located in the northern MA.
+Low-slope roofs – Overview of the common problems associated with low slope residential roofs, such as shed dormers or roofs on most cape-style homes located in the northern MA.
 Common issues with such roofs include rotten roof decking / rafters and Ice-dams.
-Since this roofs are prone to Ice dam leaks, most of the rot damage is an effect of ice dams and although many roofing contractors will insist that using Ice and Water shield will do the trick, our experience shows that most of the time I&W fails to protect the roof even if the entire roof deck is covered in Ice and Water.
-Therefore, we believe that the best solution for permanent protection of low-slope roofs and eliminating ice dams is the use of a metal roof of an IB flat roofing membrane in conjunction with solving ventilation/insulation issues described in the article above.
+Since these roofs are prone to Ice dam leaks, most of the rot damage is an effect of ice dams.
+Although many roofing contractors will insist that using Ice and Water shield will do the trick, our experience shows that most of the time I&W fails to protect the roof even if the entire roof deck is covered in Ice and Water.
+Therefore, we believe that the best solution for permanent protection of low-slope roofs and eliminating ice dams is to install a metal roof or an IB flat roofing membrane in conjunction with solving ventilation/insulation issues described in the article above.